driverfury/flappy/README.md

 # flappy
 ## Description

-The goal of this project is to make a flappy bird clone in a single, small, self-contained executable file.
+The goal of this project is to make a flappy bird clone in a single, small, self-contained executable file (it only works on Windows for now).

 This is the final result: